Skip to main content

 DIP financing from prepetition secured lender.
 M&T Bank (Manufacturers and Traders Trust Company), the prepetition secured lender with approximately $83.3 million in claims, is also providing debtor-in-possession financing to fund operations through the sale process:

-The DIP structure—with the prepetition secured lender providing postpetition financing—provides liquidity to continue operations while positioning M&T Bank to maintain its priority position through the sale process.
-The March 31, 2026 outside maturity date provides a backstop timeline, though the auction is scheduled for early January.
+The DIP structure includes the prepetition secured lender providing postpetition financing.
+The March 31, 2026 outside maturity date provides an outside date, and the auction is scheduled for early January.

 Compressed sale timeline.
 The bid procedures order entered December 19, 2025 established an aggressive timeline from petition to sale approval:

-This represents a compressed 53-day timeline from petition to auction and 54 days to the sale hearing—aggressive pacing necessary to maintain operational stability and preserve value in a business where resident and staff retention depends on demonstrating a clear path to new ownership.
+This represents a compressed 53-day timeline from petition to auction and 54 days to the sale hearing.

 Professional retentions.
 The debtors retained a team of professionals to navigate the sale process: